-While at the end of the day it is the experience and caliber you possess that makes you worth an awesome project, nowadays, certification course offered by PMI, such as CAPM vs PMP, are bringing in some stardust to sprinkle on your resume and work experience that could benefit you immensely and welcome you into the fraternity of project managers, aiming to break the jinx of unsuccessful projects or unruly management across the different industries.
+While at the end of the day, it is the experience and caliber you possess that makes you worth an awesome project, nowadays, certification courses offered by PMI, such as CAPM vs PMP, are bringing in some stardust to sprinkle on your resume and work experience that could benefit you immensely and welcome you into the fraternity of project managers, aiming to break the jinx of unsuccessful projects or unruly management across the different industries.

 Certifications are a basic means of unifying the entire profession of project managers, with a view to creating a common language to look up to and to be able to help project managers resort to standard practices while executing different projects.
 This has been proven to improve a project’s performance tremendously.

-While a certification to your name doesn’t necessarily make you better than a non-certified project manager, it is based on your caliber to pull it off and help you benefit from it.
+While certification to your name doesn’t necessarily make you better than a non-certified project manager, it is based on your caliber to pull it off and help you benefit from it.
 All the training and hours spent on concentrating on your profession will always give you an edge in this competitive world.

-Head to Head comparisons CAPM vs PMP Certification Infographics
+Head to Head comparisons CAPM vs PMP Certification (Infographics)